Forest - Change

 I look down.

-My body is lifeless on the ground.
+My body is lifeless on the ground, and the orange fire burns the flesh off the bones.

-“Come,” says a voice.
+“Come, Jaina” says a familiar voice.

 “Leap with me to the Kalmil.”